jacadzaca/Discover/README.md

 Now go to `your.website/discover.html`
 You should see your json file displayed as a webpage, as well as previews of other people's sites you chose to connect with.

+**It's recommended to use a json linter before publishing your data**

 ## Credits
 Fork of [Interverse](https://codeberg.org/gabe/Interverse)